-Customers might like your product but want it to do new things, or do existing things differently.
-Before you start the purchase or design phase for an upgraded model, analyse your customer feedback on social media and email.
-It will tell you what your customers want, which will save you a lot of time – and help you market the finished product to them.
+Customers may enjoy your product, but they want it to do new things or do things differently.
+Analyze your consumer comments on social media and email before beginning the purchase or design step for an improved model.
+It will inform you what your customers want, saving you time and assisting you in marketing the finished product to them.

 - Complaints patterns

-Are the same complaints cropping up time and time again in emails and on social media?
-Analysing this data will help you identify problem areas in your business and fix them.
-Then you can tell your customers about your improved service – which is a form of marketing for your small business.
+Are you getting the same complaints again and over in emails and on social media?
+Analyzing this data will assist you in identifying and correcting issue areas in your company.
+Then you can inform your clients about your enhanced service, which is a type of small-business promotion.

-So looking at business data can uncover valuable insights.
-It can tell you what types of products your customers prefer, whether they like purchasing in-store or online, what time of year and even what time of day a customer makes the most purchases.
-It can also tell you why they might return something they bought, and what new stock you should consider buying or creating.
+As a result, looking at business data can reveal useful information.
+It can tell you what kinds of things your consumers prefer, whether they prefer to buy in-store or online, when time of year they buy the most, and even what time of day they buy the most.
+It can also tell you why they could return anything you’ve purchased, as well as what fresh stock you should consider purchasing or generating.

 What tools are available?

-Small businesses can access many sources of data, including sales receipts, Facebook Insights, and Google Analytics reports.
-Ideally, you’ll want to integrate your own sales data with customer data.
-That will give you the best possible insight into the way your customers behave and let you use that knowledge in your marketing campaigns.
+Sales receipts, Facebook Insights, and Google Analytics reports are just a few of the data sources available to small businesses.
+Ideally, you’ll want to combine your own sales data with that of your customers.
+This will provide you with the most accurate understanding of how your customers act and allow you to use that knowledge to your marketing campaigns.

-That might have been difficult just a few years ago, but cloud-based accounting software has changed dramatically.
-The best cloud accounts packages today will let you plug in hundreds of additional software tools.
-Some of those are designed to help you handle customer marketing.
+That may have been tough just a few years ago, but cloud-based accounting software has come a long way since then.
+Hundreds of additional software products can be plugged into the greatest cloud account packages today.
+Some of them are intended to assist you with customer marketing.

-So you might end up with an accounting system that’s linked into a CRM (customer relationship management) package, data mining tools, reporting software and marketing programs.
-And all of it is based in the cloud so that you can access it anytime and wherever you happen to be.
+As a result, you might have an accounting system that’s integrated with a CRM (customer relationship management) package, data mining tools, reporting software, and marketing programmes.
+And because it’s all stored on the cloud, you can access it whenever and wherever you want.

 Communicate with your customers

-Once you’ve extracted valuable customer information from business data, how do you use it?
-Quite simply, to understand what your customers want and then give it to them – and tell them about it!
-Let’s take the example of a local hardware store:
+What do you do with valuable customer data you’ve derived from corporate data?
+Simply put, to figure out what your customers want and then deliver it – and tell them about it!
+Consider the following scenario with a neighbourhood hardware store: